killian-coder/Kamel_link_sys/README.md

 # Kamel link system
-the system  will be used to manage day to day activity of kamel links
+The system  will be used to manage day to day activity of kamel links

-#INSTALATION
+# INSTALATION

-Clone the main branch
+clone the main branch
 create a virtual env
 run pip install -r requirement.txt inside  the root folder run python manage.py createsuper user